WillXing/node_jsnsd/README.md

 ### 10 - **Web Security: Mitigating Attacks**

 Attacks can take various forms and have different goals.
-It can be about stealing information, from the server or other uses, other times it can be just to cause disruption.
+It can be about stealing information, from the server or other users, other times it can be just to cause disruption.

 The most common sort of disruption based attacks is via a Denial of Service (DOS) attack.
 This involves automating a large volume of machines each makes a large amount of requests to a single service.
 Usually this would be handled by the infrastructure around a deployed Node.js service.
 If we needed to use a Node.js service then we could do the following.